 Eggs are fully colonized with fungus and contaminated with mycotoxins.

 * Cooking them kills most of them.
-Boiling eggs for salads is fine if used at one meal, however, refrigerated eggs or as in egg salad, the fungus begins to multiply again.
+Boiling eggs for salads are fine if used at one meal, however, refrigerated eggs or as in egg salad, the fungus begins to multiply again.

 11) STORED GRAINS AND CEREALS.